Household Wealth

 This quarterly report on the wealth of Irish households complements the statistical releases for Irish Quarterly Financial Accounts with more detail on households' assets and liabilities and a breakdown by wealth distribution.

-• As of Q1 2025, the wealthiest 10 per cent of households held 48.6 per cent of total net wealth in the country.
-For the first time in five years, the net wealth of the top decile decreased compared to the previous quarter, albeit slightly.
+- As of Q3 2025, the wealthiest 10 per cent of households held 49.2 per cent of total net wealth in the country.

 Chart 1 – Total net wealth of Irish households